Orthodontics for Children

 Adults may present with gold or ceramic crowns, implants (which cannot be moved), missing teeth, periodontal bone loss, or gum recession, all of which can make orthodontic treatment more challenging.
 In addition, adults have no future growth potential available to aid in correcting an improper bite.

-Fortunately for our patients, Freeman Orthodontic Specialists has successfully treated thousands of adult and adolescent patients since 2002.
+Fortunately for our patients, our office has successfully treated thousands of adult and adolescent patients since 2002.
 We aim to exceed patient expectations in every way.
 We want the journey to your dream smile to be as pleasant as possible and do our very best to make that happen.
 We are confident in our treatment and confident in our team.

 Treatment Options for Adults